bokhtiar-rana-backend/js-fundamentals/Init.md

  - Type Checking
 	- typeof returns 'object' for arrays.
-	- Use Array.isArray(obj) to check if an object is an array.
+	- Use Array.isArray(someNumbers) to check if an object is an array.

  - String Conversion
 	- Arrays convert to strings by joining elements with commas.